Honolulu, HI (May 25, 2017) – Market Trends Pacific has just completed the first local survey on the state of workplace wellness in Hawaii.

 About Hawai‘i Health at Work Alliance

 In mid-2013, UHA started the Hawai‘i Health at Work Alliance, a first-of-its-kind organization and grass-roots movement of businesses of all sizes that are dedicated to workplace wellness.
 The collaborative partnership seeks to create and improve employee well-being, viewed as a critical component of company success.
-Growing to over 375 participating organizations statewide since its inception, HH@WA is committed to providing best practices on how to build effective worksite wellness programs and methods that lead to sustainable lifestyle changes for employees.
+Growing to over 375 participating organizations statewide since its inception, HH@WA is committed to providing best practices on how to build effective workplace wellness programs and methods that lead to sustainable lifestyle changes for employees.
 Recently moving to a paid membership model, HH@WA provides a framework where organizations across a wide range of industries can learn from each other’s efforts to institute effective wellness programs that will engage their employees.

 About UHA Health Insurance (University Health Alliance)